 With the advent of virtual card payment technologies it’s not only possible to slash the time and costs of paying bills, but you can actually monetize bill payment. vCards allow you to turn AP processing into a profit center.

 Also called single-issue credit card numbers or vCards, virtual credit cards are the safest way to pay vendors.
 And virtual credit cards are a form of electronic payment automation that cost you nothing.

-V-Cards are tied to a specific vendor and invoice or set of invoices and dollar amounts.
-Once generated they can only be used once.
-The card number immediately becomes invalid after use providing your business account an extra level of security and fraud protection.
+V-Cards are tied to a specific vendor, invoice or set of invoices, and dollar amount.
+You use a different V-card for each specific transaction.
+The card number immediately becomes invalid after use – providing your business account an extra level of security and fraud protection.